Follow

 This way you save time and at the same time you have consistently the same items for every repeated write-off.

-- To keep the stock level accurate, we recommend posting write-offs on an ongoing basis (for example once a week), always doing them before stocktaking and, if you forgot a write-off, adding the record retrospectively – it can be created up to 45 days back with the correct date and time set, and the warehouse will then be recalculated automatically.
+• To keep the stock level accurate, we recommend posting write-offs on an ongoing basis (for example once a week), always doing them before stocktaking and, if you forgot a write-off, adding the record retrospectively – it can be created up to 45 days back with the correct date and time set, and the stock will then be recalculated automatically.